angular/material-start/README.md

 *  Custom controller can easily, programmatically open & close the SideNav component.
 *  Responsive breakpoints and `$mdMedia` are used
 *  Theming can be altered/configured using `$mdThemingProvider`
+*  ARIA features are supported by Angular Material and warnings can be used to improve accessibility.

 ### Tutorials